 Q182.9.
 M2401.
 If an agency has an unplanned discharge and the only teaching (such as PU prevention) is performed after the last qualified clinician's visit, can M2401 - Intervention Synopsis be answered as "Yes" based off that teaching?
+[Q&A EDITED

-[Q&A EDITED 05/22; EDITED 10/18; EDITED 10/16; ADDED 06/14; Previously CMS Qtrly Q&A 04/14 Q13]
+10/23; EDITED 05/22; EDITED 10/18; EDITED 10/16; ADDED 06/14; Previously CMS Qtrly Q&A 04/14 Q13]

 A182.9.
-In situations of planned, unplanned or unexpected discharges, when completing M2401 - Intervention Synopsis on the discharge assessment, the qualified clinician responsible for the assessment can report any ordered interventions that were implemented at the time of or any time since the most recent SOC/ROC up until the time of discharge (the M0906 date).
+In situations of planned or unplanned discharges, when completing M2401 -Intervention Synopsis on the discharge assessment, the qualified clinician responsible for the assessment can report any ordered interventions that were implemented at the time of or any time since the most recent SOC/ROC up until the time of discharge (the M0906 date).
 This includes taking credit for education provided at a home visit by an LPN or therapy assistant.

 Q183.
 M2410.
 A patient receiving skilled nursing care from an HHA under Medicare is periodically placed in a local hospital under a private pay arrangement for family respite.
 The hospital describes this bed as a purely private arrangement to house a person with no skilled services.
 This hospital has acute care, swing bed, and nursing care units.
 The unit where the patient stays is not Medicare certified.
-Should the agency do a transfer and resumption of care OASIS?
+Should the agency do a Transfer and Resumption of Care OASIS?
 How should the agency respond to M2410 - To Which Inpatient Facility?
-[Q&A EDITED 05/22; ADDED 06/05; M number updated 09/09]
+[Q&A EDITED 10/23; EDITED 05/22; ADDED 06/05; M number updated 09/09]